 Anyway, we’ve digressed from the point, so let’s cut to the chase–the tough ADRs that you will want to book as far in advance as possible, plus alternatives if those are fully booked…

-Dinner is currently by far the most difficult restaurant to book in all of Walt Disney World, and ‘forcing’ guests to use 2-credits from the Disney Dining Plan or pay for an expensive meal out of pocket is certainly going to discourage some guests from doing dinner.
+Dinner remains by far the most difficult restaurant to book in all of Walt Disney World, and ‘forcing’ guests to use 2-credits from the Disney Dining Plan or pay for an expensive meal out of pocket is certainly going to discourage some guests from doing dinner.
 Even if it discourages 25% of the ADRs currently made, dinner at Be Our Guest will still be the toughest ADR at Walt Disney World.

 The best alternative here is simply going to be breakfast or lunch at Be Our Guest Restaurant, which are arguably better options since they’re less expensive, anyway.
 Dinner alternatives include Skipper Canteen if you want a fun themed environment, or Akershus and Cinderella’s Royal Table if you want a dining in a royal environment experience.
 The latter two restaurants are also difficult to book and are pricey, so that may not be much help.

 Alternatives include Liberty Tree Tavern, Boma, Garden Grill, or Kona Cafe.
 Each of these offer a slice of the ‘Ohana experience, but none is a direct analogue.
 ‘Ohana is something of a lightning in a bottle experience, and it’s impossible for other restaurants to replicate that completely.
 If you’re unable to get dinner, you might consider “settling” for breakfast at ‘Ohana.
 We think dinner has by far the best food, but breakfast has characters and a decent slate of food (by Walt Disney World breakfast standards).